The beauty of a church community is the abundance of committed people who have an interest in helping the church achieve its vision and mission.

 Volunteer orientation is a great time to explain the volunteer program and how it supports the volunteers.

-Taking a few minutes to explain how to contact the volunteer office and what kinds of services it provides, helps the volunteer understand who, how and when to communicate.
+Taking a few minutes to explain how to contact the volunteer office and what services it provides will help the volunteer understand who, how, and when to communicate.

 Volunteers are one of the greatest assets a church has.

-Ensuring they are managed well, receive thorough communication and understand their role as a volunteer, can help set the stage for a fulfilling volunteer experience.
+Ensure they are managed well, receive thorough communication, and understand their role as a volunteers, and you will set the stage for a fulfilling volunteer experience.
 And isn’t that the goal?

-To simplify your life we have created a PowerPoint Presentation for your volunteer orientation.
+We have created a PowerPoint Presentation for your volunteer orientation to simplify your life.

-Simply insert your logo, mission, vision, and other information and you will be ready to present to your volunteers!
+Insert your logo, mission, vision, and other information, and you will be ready to present to your volunteers!

 If you are a member, you can access this PowerPoint Presentation by logging in here.

-If you are not a member but would like to access an editable copy of this PowerPoint Presentation simply click here.
+If you are not a member but want to access an editable copy of this PowerPoint Presentation, click here.

 What other things do you discuss in your volunteer orientation program?